 I try to keep an open mind about all possibilities to achieve high, sustainable capital growth, while accounting for the risks taken.
-Labels like investor or trader, technical or fundamental analysis, academic or practitioner are counterproductive because they narrow your vision and mind unnecessarily.
-One of the greatest advantages an individual investor has is to be flexible and unconstrained, not blinded by ideology.
+Labels like investor or trader, technical or fundamental analysis, academic or practitioner are counterproductive because they narrow our vision and mind unnecessarily.
+One of the greatest advantages an individual investor has, is to be able to stay flexible and unconstrained in his approach.

-There are plenty of examples for historically profitable strategies in each realm.
+There are plenty of examples of historically profitable strategies from different realms.
 For example value and momentum investing (a fundamental and a technical approach, that both have shown historic outperformance virtually everywhere) are really two sides of the same process: a medium term overreaction in the market is followed by a long term reversion towards fundamental value.

-To exclude an area on the grounds of philosophy not profitability is – in my mind – not a smart thing to do, yet it is very common practice.
-Few resources bring together different areas of investing and trading productively – doing that can cancel out disadvantages and enhance advantages of different approaches in practice, which is the essence of a well diversified portfolio.
+To exclude an area of investing on the grounds of philosophy, not profitability, is – in my mind – not a smart thing to do, yet it is common practice.
+Few resources bring together different areas of investing and trading productively.
+But doing just that can cancel out disadvantages and enhance advantages of different approaches in practice, which is the essence of a well diversified portfolio.

 How to separate the wheat from the chaff?

-Start the process from the top down, by researching ways to build a solid basic portfolio allocation with a realistic positive expectation – a classic buy and hold portfolio of different financial assets.
+Research ways to build a solid portfolio allocation with realistic positive return expectations – a classic buy and hold portfolio of different broad-based financial assets.
 Look at asset allocation models and start from here as the basis of your portfolio.

-Even more enticing is to start with unrealistic return goals, using the latest (day) trading strategy, but most of the time that proves to be a very costly way of going about it, rather than a quick and easy road to financial independence.
+Even more enticing is to start with unrealistic return goals, using the latest (day-) trading strategy.
+Most of the time that proves to be very costly, rather than a quick and easy road to financial independence.

-Moving from a broad overview of investment knowledge to researching more specific strategies within that framework, avoids a lot of the confusion that hyped strategies or detailed security selection tends to bring.
+Moving from a broad overview of well-founded investment knowledge to researching more specific strategies within that framework, avoids a lot of the confusion that hyped strategies or detailed security selection tend to bring.

-Stopping at a well diversified buy and hold portfolio would be not a bad thing at all, but limiting portfolio construction to classic allocation concepts leaves possible returns and return diversifiers on the sideline.
+Stopping at a well diversified buy and hold portfolio would be no bad thing at all, but limiting portfolio construction to classic allocation concepts leaves alternative return streams and diversifiers on the sideline.
 Many people disagree with this, so it is important to make up your own mind.
 It is only possible to be successful when you trust your own approach, otherwise it will go out the window at the first sign of trouble.